JasonDube/HEIDIC_V3/DOCS/HEIDIC/HEIDIC_VS_CPP.md

 ### ✅ Use HEIDIC When:

 - **Building a game engine** (rendering systems, ECS frameworks, resource managers)
+- **Writing game logic** (gameplay systems, AI, game state management)
 - You want ECS without library dependencies
-- You need hot reload for rapid engine iteration
+- You need hot reload for rapid iteration
-- You want game engine-focused abstractions
+- You want game-focused abstractions
 - You need performance but want productivity
 - You're building with Vulkan/GLFW
-- You're writing engine code, not game logic scripts
+- You want a single language for both engine and game code

 ### ❌ Use C++ When: